 “America’s Aerospace and Defense (A&D) companies care a great deal about environmental stewardship… we remain proud to lead the way on environmental sustainability, capitalizing on the innovation at the core of our industry towards identifying goals and policies that will ensure short-term successes while constantly searching for future innovations in areas that will yield long-term sustainability… As a leader in the American economy, we take our responsibility to also leading the way on sustainability and innovation seriously…”

 **Digital Global was recently acquired by MacDonald, Dettwiler and Associates Ltd and combined with other companies to form Maxar Technologies [$MAXR], a geospatial company.
-The announcement literally occurred November 13, 2017 as this blog was being written.
+The announcement literally occurred on November 13, 2017, as this blog was being written.